Excited? You should be, there’s a lot to explore.

 We’re almost set on our trip to Stockholm.
 But of course, to make our trip on schedule, we should not forget our itineraries.

 To help you with drafting yours, here are a few itineraries that might give you a hand.
-From one-week to a one-day itinerary, I have gathered them all below.

 And if you’re just dropping by just for a day, here’s also a one-day guide for you.